 - Guard / Reserve Continuation Pay Bonus is between 0.5x to 6x the monthly basic pay of a member of the same pay grade, as if serving on active duty.

 The multipliers are determined by each service based on their specific retention needs, specialty skills, and more.
-The Continuation Pay Bonus does not take into account other reenlistment bonuses which may be in effect.
+The Continuation Pay Bonus does not consider other reenlistment bonuses which may be in effect.

-The servicemember would be able to take the payment in a lump sum, or as annual payments during their reenlistment.
+The servicemember could take the payment in a lump sum, or as annual payments during their reenlistment.
 Like all reenlistment bonuses, the Continuation Pay would be subject to being recouped if the servicemember failed to finish their enlistment (with limited exceptions).

 Defined Benefit Changes (Changes to the Pension Portion)